What is WSCC?

-Children’s and WSCC
+Children’s Wisconsin and WSCC

-Children’s began its work with Coordinated School Health in 2011 in three partner neighborhoods.
+Children’s Wisconsin began its work with Coordinated School Health in 2011 in three partner neighborhoods.
 The work was initially led by school nurses with the support of health educators, community health navigators, and the leadership team within Children’s.
 When CSH expanded and changed to WSCC, Children’s made some slight changes to the previous implementation strategy to better align with the more comprehensive WSCC model.
 Children’s continues to work with schools and communities to coordinate efforts aimed at improving children’s health throughout Wisconsin.

 Goal of WSCC according to CDC/ASCD

 Schools, health agencies, parents, and communities share a common goal of supporting the health and academic achievement of students.
 Substantial research shows that the health of students is linked to their academic achievement.
-Through collaborative use of the model, we can work to ensure that in every school in every community is healthy, safe, engaged, supported, and challenged.
+Through collaborative use of the model, we can work to ensure that every student in every community is healthy, safe, engaged, supported, and challenged.
 For more information, view the ASCD/CDC WSCC Video.

 If you have any questions about the WSCC model and how it is used to inform programming at Children’s Wisconsin, please contact firstname.lastname@example.org.